 - generally, they have accumulated 20 social security credits in the last 10 years prior to the onset of disability (normally four credits per full or part of a year); one additional credit is required for every year by which the worker’s age exceeds 42.

-However, in practice, people who are determined to seek SSDI, and their attorneys, finds ways to influence physicians’ reports and “gain” the system.
+However, in practice, people who are determined to seek SSDI, and their attorneys, finds ways to influence physicians’ reports and “game” the system.

 When I see patients who have private, or commercial insurance, through their employment, I am often asked to “re-certify” them after a few years.
 I have never been asked to do that for a SSDI beneficiary.
 So it may be hard to initially qualify for SSDI, and then automatically Medicare 24 months later, but once you’re in, you’ve apparently got it until age 65.
 And unlike private disability rewards, no one from the government will be snooping around the SSDI beneficiary’s home to see evidence of fraud, like washing their car, playing golf, fixing a roof, hauling hay, etc.